jinfenglin/SparkTrace/README.md

 Note:
 1. Param interface is broken for Java, related with issue #https://issues.apache.org/jira/browse/SPARK-15605

+This problem actually had been fixed.
+When create a param, java user should put the new() function in a method rather than call directly in static area or constructor.